risk-first/website/README.md

 - Write the front matter
 - Update captions
 - Figure out how to reference 3rd party sites correctly.
+DONE
 - Generate high-quality versions of the diagrams.
 - Figure out diagram sizing.
+DONE
-- Bold for any internal references
+- Bold for any internal references  DONE
 - Better fixedWidth font

+Images:  we need to be able to set minimum width and height in kite9 for text, images etc.  padding doesn't really cut it.